The Chase Sapphire Reserve credit card has increased its sign-up bonus to 60,000 points - CNN Underscored

 With the Chase Sapphire Preferred, you’ll always earn 2 points for every dollar you spend on travel and dining at restaurants, including eligible delivery services and takeout.
 And for a limited time, you’ll also earn 5 points per dollar spent on Lyft services through March 2022, and 2 points per dollar spent on grocery store purchases, up to $1,000 per month through April 30, 2021.

 However, the Chase Sapphire Reserve earns even more points on the exact same purchases.
-You’ll get 3 points per dollar on dining, as well as travel after you use up your $300 annual travel credit — more on that in a moment.
+You’ll get 3 points per dollar on dining and travel after you use up your $300 annual travel credit — more on that in a moment.
 You’ll also earn a significantly higher 10 points per dollar on Lyft rides through March 2022, and 3 points per dollar on grocery purchases through April 30, 2021, up to $1,000 per month.

 • Statement credits

 …are where the Chase Sapphire Reserve card truly shines.
 With this card, you’ll get up to $300 in annual credits that can be used on any travel purchase made with your card.
-Chase defines “travel” very broadly, so it includes not only the usual airlines, hotels and cruises, but also buses, transit, ride-shares, tolls and even parking.
+Chase defines “travel” very broadly, so it includes not only the usual airlines, hotels and cruises but also buses, transit, ride-shares, tolls and even parking.

 You also don’t have to use the entire $300 credit all at once.
 Rather, each time you make a qualifying travel purchase, you’ll see a statement credit offsetting the purchase appear on your account after a few days, up to the $300 mark each card holder year.

-And to make using this credit even easier to use during the pandemic, through December 31, 2021, all gas stations and grocery stores purchases also count along with travel purchases.
+And to make using this credit even easier to use during the pandemic, through December 31, 2021, all gas station and grocery store purchases also count along with travel purchases.
 So you may find you can easily use up the entire $300 credit before you even get back on the road this year.

 Related: Is the Chase Sapphire Reserve worth the annual fee?